Expectations of values and behaviour

 Our shared responsibilities

-Every staff member has a responsibility to ensure that their behaviour is consistent with UQ’s policy on Ethical Conduct in the Workplace and to take appropriate action when they directly experience or observe behaviour which they consider to be inappropriate.
+Every staff member has a responsibility to ensure that their behaviour is consistent with Staff Code of Conduct Policy and to take appropriate action when they directly experience or observe behaviour which they consider to be inappropriate.

 Integrity and impartiality